aayushman0/PokemonDB/README.md

 # PokemonDB
-Stores name, type and image URL of Pokemons from PokeAPI and displas it to the user.
+Stores name, type and image URL of Pokemons from PokeAPI and displays it to the user.

 - [Requirements](#requirements)
 - [Project Setup](#project-setup)